EternalRavager/S-P500-Volatility-Analysis-ML/README.md

 ## 🎯 Overview

 This project predicts whether a stock will experience **High** or **Low** volatility based on historical price data and technical indicators.
-The model is trained on **5 years of real market data** from **S&P 500 / Fortune 500 companies** (fetched from slickcharts.com, matching ML.ipynb) and uses 11 carefully engineered features.
+The model is trained on **5 years of real market data** from **S&P 500 / Fortune 500 companies** (fetched from slickcharts.com) and uses 11 carefully engineered features.

 ### Key Highlights

-- **Fortune 500 Training Data**: Model trained on real stock data from S&P 500 companies (matching ML.ipynb)
+- **Fortune 500 Training Data**: Model trained on real stock data from S&P 500 companies
 - **5 Years of History**: Comprehensive training covering multiple market cycles
 - **Fast Predictions**: Real-time predictions using 90 days of recent data for optimal speed
 - **11 Technical Indicators**: Including moving averages, momentum, and volume analysis